brunocaramelo/microapp-spring/README.md

             - gradle building project jar
             - copy to final container
             - migrations runings
-    1.1 - Run backround command docker-compose up with -d
+    1.1 - Run backround command docker-compose up with parameter -d
         - docker-compose up -d;

 ## Using Intelij

-To use the project in Intelij run the Mysql instance
+To use the project in Intelij run the Project Mysql Docker instance

  -  docker-compose up mysql-db